Robert Atwell: Ordained ministry

 Atwell was ordained in the Church of England: first, made a deacon at Petertide 1978 (25 June), by Gerald Ellison, Bishop of London, at St Paul's Cathedral, and then ordained a priest the following St Peter's Day (29 June 1979) by Bill Westwood, Bishop of Edmonton, at St James Muswell Hill.
 His career began with a curacy at John Keble Church, Mill Hill in the Diocese of London from 1978 to 1981.
 From 1981 to 1987, he was chaplain of Trinity College, Cambridge and a lecturer in patristics.

-In 1987, he entered the Order of St Benedict (OSB) and was granted Permission to officiate in the Diocese of Oxford.
+In 1987, he entered the Order of St Benedict (OSB) and was granted permission to officiate in the Diocese of Oxford.
 He spent ten years as a Benedictine monk at Burford Priory in Oxfordshire.
 Though he left the OSB in 1998, he maintains his link with the Benedictines as an oblate of Bec Abbey in Normandy, France.

 In 1998, he left the OSB to return to parish ministry as Vicar of St Mary's Church, Primrose Hill, an Anglo Catholic parish in the Diocese of London.
 He held this role from 1998 until joining the episcopate in 2008.

 Episcopal ministry

 Atwell was consecrated a bishop at York Minster on 24 June 2008.
 He was welcomed into the Diocese of Chester as Bishop of Stockport on 27 June 2008 at Chester Cathedral.

 On 21 January 2014, it was announced that Atwell would be translated to be the Bishop of Exeter.
 The confirmation of his election occurred on 30 April 2014.
 He was installed at Exeter Cathedral on 5 July 2014.
+He is also chair of the Church of England's Liturgical Commission and the lead bishop for rural affairs.

+On 10 September 2021, he joined the House of Lords as a lord spiritual.
+He made his maiden speech on 18 November 2021 during a debate on COP 26.

+Atwell stepped back from public duties in July 2023, before he retired from full-time ministry on 30 September 2023.

 Views

 Atwell supports the ordination of women to the priesthood and episcopate.

+In 2014, he stated that he understood "marriage to be the union of one man and one woman for life, and that is the best and solid way for nurturing of children".
+However, in 2023, he stated that he welcomes "the proposed prayers of thanksgiving, dedication and God's blessing for same sex couples": this was in reaction to the Living in Love and Faith process that concluded with the suggestion that the Church of England would introduce a service of blessing for same sex couples.